 - 1 garlic clove minced

 - 1 jalapeño pepper seeded and finely minced

 - Juice of 1 lime

 - Cut the avocados in half lengthwise.
-Remove the pit, scoop out the avocado flesh with a spoon and place it in a bowl.
-Mash with a fork until you reach your desired consistency
+Remove the pit, scoop out the avocado flesh with a spoon and place the avocado halves in a medium bowl.
+Mash with a fork to your desired consistency

 - Add the red onions, cilantro, garlic, jalapeño pepper, lime juice and salt.
 Stir to combine.
 Taste and adjust seasoning or lime juice as necessary.

 - Serve immediately with tortilla chips, if desired.